TerrierDarts/TerrierDartsPages/src/content/docs/en/home.md

 ## About Me

 I am known around most parts as TD, but Terrier or TerrierDarts is just fine.
 I am a Twitch Streamer and Youtube content creator.
-I am also an extension developer for [streamer.bot](https://streamer.bot).
+I am also an extension developer for [Streamer.bot](https://streamer.bot).
 The main content of my Youtube is tutorials and builds of things i have made.
 I also upload my podcast on there.

+If you need any help or advice you can reach out to me in the streamer bot discord or my own personal discord!
+Links for them can be found below.

 ## My Podcast